-The two main tasks a check-in machine does is handle workshop visits and take payments.
-The software could interact directly with the management system so vehicle handover and payment can be done in live time.
+The software platform managing the machines could interact directly with the dealer management system, DMS, and vehicle handover and payment can be made in live time.

-If people have questions, the smart machine could be connected to a call centre that can help the customer.
-Some machines even distribute rental car keys and can access additional services like ID and driver's license checks and card reservations.
+The combined customer journeys can easily distribute rental car keys and can access additional services like ID and driver's license checks and payment card reservations.

-Smart mobile first check-ins and terminal screens could also serve as a marketing tool, offering virtual tours of records for the vehicle's condition and documenting all the necessary work to be done.
+Smart mobile first check-ins and terminal screens could also serve as a upsell tool, offering virtual tours of records for the vehicle's condition and documenting all the necessary work to be done.

 ID check, e-signature and payment

-The technology trends are already shaking up the new-car market, and we see disruption surfacing in the aftermarket including automation of workshop visits.
+The technology trends are already shaking up the new-car market, and we see disruption in the aftermarket including automation of workshop visits.